DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 The second plot is an ERP after a False Alarm (button press when they were supposed to inhibit)
 ![ERP-ICA-vs-no-ICA-fa](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/iclabledifferences_fa.jpg)

-*IClabel labels for each component how much % they are made up out of [Brain, muscle, eye, Heart, Line Noise, channel noise and other]
+\* IClabel labels for each component how much % they are made up out of [Brain, muscle, eye, Heart, Line Noise, channel noise and other]
-** We only use a sum of muscle, eye, Heart, Line Noise, channel noise to create bad components /*** every label will always have something above 0%, this is why I didn't want to go lower then 3%
+\** We only use a sum of muscle, eye, Heart, Line Noise, channel noise to create bad components
+\*** every label will always have something above 0%, this is why I didn't want to go lower then 3%

 ### E_interpolate
 This script interpolates all the channels that got deleted before.
 It does this using the pop_interp function.
 It loads first the _exext.set file (that was created in B script) to see how many channels there were originally.
 Then loads the new _excom.set file  and uses the pop_interp to do a spherical interpolation for all channels that were rejected.